Bimbo Oloyede

 Bimbo Oloyede is a veteran Nigerian TV journalist and producer.
 As a newscaster, she was a mainstay on NTA Network News from 1976 to 1980.

 Oloyede's father was M.E.K.
 Roberts, a former deputy inspector general of police, she spent much of her adolescent life in England where she studied drama and theatre arts.
 When she returned to Nigeria, she began as a production staff of the drama department at Lagos Television Station owned by the Nigerian Broadcasting Corporation (NBC).
+In 1975, Oloyede began her broadcasting career with NBC/TV.
 When NBC was reorganized into the Nigerian Television Authority, Oloyede was nominated as a newscaster for the Nigerian Television Authority's 9 pm Network News, her first broadcast was in April 1976.
 In 1980, she left NTA and co-founded a media company with her husband.